 3 Ways to Get Creative With Your Marketing -- and Get Noticed

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »It's the moon shot every small business dreams of -- you do something that becomes a media sensation.
+Opinions expressed by Entrepreneur contributors are their own.It's the moon shot every small business dreams of -- you do something that becomes a media sensation.
 Everybody's writing about it!
 Your marketing becomes a huge success and brings you throngs of new customers.

 It's not always easy to engineer, but lately quite a few small businesses have hit the limelight.
 Here are three strategies that worked: